Close

 As per tradition, Chinese family names precede a person’s given name.
 Chinese last names are usually passed on from father to child, but it is also possible that they have not originated the same way.
-In certain cases, last names include women’s names or characters of a woman.
+In some instances, last names include women’s names or characters of a woman.
 Thus, it is also believed that earlier, the mothers’ names were passed down.
-The names mentioned below are some of the popular Chinese last names, which are indeed among the most beautiful.
+Both patriarchal and matriarchal Chinese surnames help identify the families, thus preventing marriage in the same families.
+In this article, we have listed down some of the most common and popular Chinese last names, which reflect the land’s ancient history and the country’s social and political landscape.

 Find out a long list of unusual and famous Chinese last names along with the following meanings: